beego/beego-doc/docs/en-US/developing/web/session/README.md

 ### Notices

-Because `session` uses `gob` to register stored objects, such as `struct`, if you use a non-`memory` engine, please register these structures in `init` of `main.go` yourself, otherwise it will cause an unresolvable error after application restart
+Because `session` uses `gob` to register stored objects, such as `struct`, if you use a non-`memory` engine, please register these structures in `init` of `main.go` yourself, otherwise it will cause an unresolvable error after application restart.

 ## Using Session Without Web Module